louisstow/doc.sproute.io/notes.md

 Click Permissions and add the following:

 - Method: `GET`, Route: `/data/notes`, User: `Owner`
+- Method: `GET`, Route: `/data/notes/*`, User: `Owner`

 This will make sure the only notes listed will be ones the user has created.
+Because of the second permission, we needed to run the `{{ get }}` request as `admin` otherwise it would fail for everyone (except for admins and the creator) even if the note is public.

 ## Firefox OS support